Rishadd/Silicon-Sprint-Submissions/README.md

-# D3 - Green CPU

-### Custom 16-bit RISC-V Style Processor Core
+# Custom 16-bit RISC-V Style Processor Core

-The objective of this project is to design and implement a custom Instruction Set Architecture (ISA) and its corresponding processor using Verilog HDL.
-The ISA must be defined such that all instructions are 16 bits wide, and the processor includes 8 General Purpose Registers (GPRs).
+Welcome to **Silicon Sprint**, a National-Level 24-hour hackathon.
+This Problem Statement aims to design and implement a custom 16-bit Instruction Set Architecture (ISA) and its corresponding processor using Verilog HDL.

----
+Starting from a basic single-cycle core, the design evolves into a fully pipelined processor featuring an IEEE 754 compliant half-precision Floating-Point Unit (FPU) and a custom cryptographic co-processor.
+This repository showcases our journey through defining a custom ISA, handling pipeline hazards, and integrating specialized hardware accelerators under tight time constraints.